manoskamarianos/react-ticktacktoe/README.md

  * Toggle button that lets you sort the moves in either ascending or descending order.
  * When someone wins, it highlights the three squares that caused the win.
  * When no one wins, a message is displayed about the result being a draw.
-### Instalation guide:
+### Installation guide:
-In order to run the app localy, you will need the latest version of node-js.
-After that you will just need to use npm.
+To run the app locally, you will need the latest version of node-js.
+After that, you will just need to use npm.

 ### List of commands:
 #### `npm start`